PBayma/To-do-project/README.md

 ## General Info

 This project is a starting point for a Flutter application.
 The objective is learn Flutter and try to apply BLoC pattern in a simple application.
-Beside this, I tried to implement route manager, because this application can be upgraded in the future.
+Beside this, was implemented a route manager, because this application can be upgraded in the future.

 ## Tecnologies